TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Concepts/Extbase/Reference/TypoScriptConfiguration.rst

     but this will raise a "page not found" error.

 .. todo: It's important to mention that this settings takes precedence.
 If enabled, setting mvc.callDefaultActionIfActionCantBeResolved is without any effect.

-.. _typoscript_configuration-local_lang:
+.. _extbase_typoscript_configuration-local_lang:

 _LOCAL_LANG
 -----------